hackclub/hackclub/workshops/Flask_quote_generator/README.md

 - We start by declaring a variable `url` which holds the url of the API we're trying to fetch
 - Then, we make an [HTTP GET request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) to the url using the `requests` library and assign it to a variable `data`
 - Next, we parse the HTTP response using `data.json()`
-  - The response from the API looks something like
+  - The response from the API looks something like this:
   ```json
   {"quote":"Sometimes I push the door close button on people running towards the elevator.
 I just need my own elevator sometimes.
 My sanctuary."}
   ```
-- Then, we get the "quote" from the http response and assign it to a variable `quote`
+- Then, we get the "quote" from the HTTP response and assign it to a variable `quote`
 - Finally, we render the data on a webpage using the `render_data` function.

 <details>